RobCranfill/pracMonFront/README.md

   * Formats & displays chart data
  * TODO: UI framework?
 Or just one GET: handler?

 ## Notes
  * Use phone as hotspot???

-* Option to show gaps in sessions (non-stacked data) - shows practice patterns
+ * GUI option to show gaps in sessions (non-stacked data) - shows practice patterns